This Free Crochet Infinity Scarf Pattern is perfect for beginners or experienced crocheters looking for a quick and easy crochet project.

 Special Stitches

-Herringbone Double Crochet (herr dc): Yo, insert hook into st indicated, yo, pull through st AND 1st loop on hook, yo, pull through 1 loop, yo pull through last 2 loops.
+Herringbone Double Crochet (Hdc): Yo, insert hook into st indicated, yo, pull through st AND 1st loop on hook, yo, pull through 1 loop, yo pull through last 2 loops.

 Instructions